SpiralDevelopment/Awesome-Crypto-Trading/README.md

 ## Automate Your Trading

-Using the following tools, you can automate your trading building bots on web-based dashboards - no programming skills required.
+Using the following tools, you can automate your trading by building bots on web-based dashboards - no programming skills required.

  * [3Commas](https://3commas.io/) - Ready-to-use bots; Copy trading platform; Trailing stop-loss/take-profit orders.
- * [Shrimpy](https://www.shrimpy.io/) - Portfolio management tool with social trading and automated portfolio rebalancing features.
  * [Cryptohopper](https://www.cryptohopper.com/) - Cryptohopper is rich in features to automate TA strategy.
 There's also a marketplace where you can copy other users' strategies.
  * [HaasOnline](https://www.haasonline.com/) - HaasOnline offers quite advanced tools to automate TA strategy at a cost which does seem more like an enterprise solution.
+ * [Shrimpy](https://www.shrimpy.io/) - Portfolio management tool with social trading and automated portfolio rebalancing features.

 ## Other Trading Tools
  * [Coinfarm Online](https://www.coinfarm.online/) - Provides information about long/short positions on derivative markets.